 Tagged enemies remain visible in the HUD even when they’re not in sight.
 With the way most maps are laid out, it’s best to tag them in groups and then take them out one by one before moving on to a new patrol area.
 In addition to enemies, you can tag vehicles, too.
 Doing so will reveal the vehicle’s weak points, allowing you to blow up a patrol car before the soldiers inside have a chance to deploy.

 Resources aren’t exactly scarce in Sniper Elite 3, but you can only carry a limited amount at a time.
 The sniper rifle itself always comes with a generous amount of ammo, but you only get three clips worth of machine gun ammo and two clips worth of silenced pistol ammo.
-Bandages, medkits, and various explosives and traps also cap out at three apiece.
+Bandages, medkits, and various explosives and traps also cap out at two apiece.
 Unless you’re just sniping — which is very difficult to pull off — you’re going to dip into these supplies before long.

 Sniper rifles make a lot of noise when they fire.
-Since there’s no silenced option available in Sniper Elite 3 (with the exception of the Welrod pistol), you’ve got to go loud whenever you want to take out enemies from a distance.
+Because there’s no silenced option available in Sniper Elite 3 (with the exception of the Welrod pistol), you’ve got to go loud whenever you want to take out enemies from a distance.
 Fortunately, there’s a feature called “sound masking” that allows you to use ambient noise in the environment to conceal the noise generated by your sniper fire.
-It’s simply, really: whenever you see a mirrored set of pulsing lines (looks like three pairs of parentheses facing each other) at the top-center of the screen, you can fire any unsilenced weapon without giving your position away.
+It’s simple, really: Whenever you see a mirrored set of pulsing lines (looks like three pairs of parentheses facing each other) at the top-center of the screen, you can fire any unsilenced weapon without giving your position away.

 Sometimes the sound-masking noises are generated by objects in the world, such as a backfiring truck or a manned anti-air emplacement.
 These can be effectively “turned off” by alerting or killing the troops connected to the source of the noise, so it’s best to use the masked sound as much as you can to take out other enemies on the map before you kill the source of your sound-masking.

 You also sometimes come across power generators of varying sizes.
 Interact with one to kick it a few times, causing it to backfire at regular intervals.
 This masks your unsilenced shots as well as an anti-air turret would, though generators don’t last forever.
 Try to do all of your spotting before you break the generator to better maximize your sound-masking time.
 Also note that in all cases, you’ve got to be close to the source if you want to hide your shots.
-If you hear a zooming plane overhead or a truck backfiring, but don’t see the sound-mask icon, then you’re too far.
+If you hear a zooming plane overhead or a truck backfiring but don’t see the sound-mask icon, then you’re too far.